dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

         compile-time error occurs if `C` is not assignable to `A`.

-    *The language screens out `null` before calling the underlying `==` method, which is why `T?` is the allowed type for equality checks.
+    *The language screens out `null` before calling the underlying `==` method, which is why `A?` is the allowed type for equality checks.
 Since `Object` declares `==` to accept `Object` on the right, this compile-time error can only happen if a user-defined class has an override of `==` with a `covariant` parameter.*